AdobeDocs/workfront.fr-FR/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-26-q3.md

 >[!NOTE]
 >
+>* A user's record-level permissions cannot exceed their record type permissions.
+For example, a user with View access to a record type cannot be granted Manage access to individual records of that type.
 >* You cannot remove a user's permissions from a record at this time.
-If they have at least View permissions to the record type, they can view all the records of that type.
+Any user with at least View access to the record type can view all records of that type.
->* Sharing records is not available in the Preview environment.
-It is only available in the Production environment.

 For information, see [Share records](/help/quicksilver/planning/access/share-records.md).

 ## New Sample workspaces tab added to the Planning landing page